NotCampeur/webserv/README.md

 "
 * When connecting through https the server segfault.
+* When a wrong path is given to the CGI and we cut off the server there are leaks.
 ## :writing_hand: Change log :writing_hand:
 * JsonParser branch has been merged.